Lebedev pistol

-The PL-15 (ПЛ-15), commonly known as the Lebedev pistol (Пистолет Лебедева, Pistolet Lebedeva), is a semi-automatic pistol produced by Russian company Kalashnikov Concern.
+The PL-15 (ПЛ-15), commonly known as the Lebedev pistol (Пистолет Лебедева), is a semi-automatic pistol produced by Russian company Kalashnikov Concern.
 It was designed for use by law enforcement in Russia with a focus on ergonomics, and was introduced into service with the Ministry of Internal Affairs in 2021.

 History

 The PL-15 was developed by a team at Kalashnikov Concern led by Dmitry Lebedev (for whom the pistol is unofficially named) intended for use by the Russian Armed Forces and law enforcement agencies as a replacement for the aging Makarov pistol, as well as a sporting pistol for competitions of various classes.
 It was developed with input from sport shooters and Federal Security Service instructors.
 It was first introduced in 2015 as the PL-14 and presented at the Army-2015 International Military-Technical Forum near Moscow.
 A modernized version was demonstrated a year later at the Army-2016 forum and redesignated to the PL-15 in 2016.
 A compact version, the PL-15K, introduced in 2017.
 The modified PL-15 and its shortened version with the PL-15K index were demonstrated at the similar Army-2017 forum.